Auste1989/metis_projects/Customer_Review_Sentiment_Analysis/README.md

 **Dummified features:** None

 ### Known Unknowns
-* Number of categories
+* Number of categories :ballot_box_with_check:
-* The distribution of the sentiments (potentially mostly negative)
+* The distribution of the sentiments (potentially mostly negative) ***The distribution was pretty even***
-* Could airline be used for clustering?
+* Could airline be used for clustering? ***Didn't explore***
-* Can I interpret emojis in my NLP analysis?
+* Can I interpret emojis in my NLP analysis? ***Wasn't needed***

-### Data analysis

 ### Final Conclusions

-### Random stuff
+* The model was able to do pretty decent sentiment analysis, especially for negative tweets
+* It identified Customer Service, Baggage Loss and Missed Connection mentioning tweets pretty accurately
+* It is very bad at identifying sarcasm